 The following are exempt from the training fee: primary or secondary educational institutions, institutions of higher education, nonprofit organizations related to or affiliated with any institutions of higher education, a nonprofit organization that engages in established curriculum-related clinical training of students registered at any institutions of higher education, nonprofit research organizations or a governmental research organizations [see Section 214(c)(9)(A) of the Immigration & Nationality Act and 8 C.F.R. §2l4.2(h)(19)(iii)-(iv).

 Premium Processing - this fee is almost always worth every penny.
 Decisions are made within 15 business days by the USCIS.
 Your lawyer is provided a direct telephone number and email address for the office, and the specific officer, handling your matter (should any issue arise that needs attention).
 And if applicable, your familys H4 applications will be processed along with the primary H1B visa petition at no additional cost.

-H1B Immigration Lawyer / Attorney Fees: It is highly recommended to use an experienced and qualified H1B immigration attorney to help prepare and file the H1B visa application documents and forms.
-Attorney fees vary depending on the attorney you choose to use, but as a guideline you can expect to pay anywhere in the region of $1,000 - $3,000
+Experienced and qualified H1B immigration lawyers are often used to help prepare and file the H1B visa application documents and forms.
+Attorney fees vary depending on the attorney you choose to use, but as a guideline you can expect to pay anywhere in the region of $1,000 - $3,000 for their service fees.